tom-hoffman/cpPitfall/README.md

 Pitfall! for Adafruit's Circuit Playground

 ## Status
 Pre-alpha development.
-Code should run on a Circuit Playground express, but definitely is not a game (yet).
+Committed code should compile and run on a Circuit Playground express, but definitely is not a game (yet).

 ## Goals